-A VIP reception begins at 5:45 pm with hors d'oeuvres and drinks with Violins of Hope founder Avshalom Weinstein and the musicians, with an exhibit opening at 6:15 pm.
+A VIP reception begins at 5:45 pm with hors d'oeuvres and drinks with Violins of Hope founder Avshalom Weinstein, with doors opening for general admission for an exhibit at 6:15 pm.
 The concert will begin at 7:30 pm.
 Violin students from Betty Haag Academy of Music, and Arkady Fomin Scholarship recipients, will be performing, along with the internationally acclaimed Ariel Quartet, and principal clarinetist Ilya Shterenberg.
 Tickets are \$150 for premium seating, \$75 for general admission, and \$18 for students enrolled in primary, secondary or graduate programs.

-More than 50 additional events are planned in partnership with symphonies, libraries, schools, synagogues, and civic centers from April-September 2023.
-Beyond the Opening Night Concert, the instruments will also be featured in major Chicago based venues and festivals soon to be announced, in addition to the Lakeview, Northbrook, Evanston, Illinois Philharmonic, and Elgin Symphony Orchestras.
+More than 100additional events are planned in partnership with symphonies, libraries, schools, synagogues, and civic centers from April-September 2023.
+Beyond the Opening Night Concert, the instruments will also be featured in major Chicago based venues and festivals including the Northbrook, Lakeview, Evanston, Illinois Philharmonic, and Elgin Symphony Orchestras, Ravinia Festival, Chicago Botanic Garden, and two nights at Grant Park Music Festival.

 Both public and private demonstrations and exhibits will occur in libraries including Northbrook, Vernon Hills, Gail Borden in Elgin, and Chicagoland houses of worship, as well as schools including Prairie State College, Governor's State College, New Trier, Deerfield, Niles North, and Highland Park High Schools, Chicago Public Schools, and JCC Chicago Early Childhood.
 The collection will also travel to Champaign to be featured at the Spurlock Museum at University of Illinois.
-More venues are being added.
 JCC Chicago is thrilled to be bringing these instruments into schools as an approachable, engaging, and tangible component of the public schools' mandatory Holocaust history curriculum.